 While public interest technology activities are distributed widely across the university, one focal point is the School for the Future of Innovation in Society.
 Created in 2015, the school is a transdisciplinary unit at the vanguard of ASU’s commitment to linking innovation to public value.
-Foundation Professor and Founding Director of the school Dave Guston will serve as a representative for ASU to the network.

 In addition to degree programs and areas of study, ASU has several programs and initiatives that address the concerns and needs of those interested in technology for public good.
 Science Outside the Lab explores the relationships among science, policy and societal outcomes in a two-week workshop in Washington, D.C.
 Doctoral students from science and engineering disciplines meet and interact with congressional staffers, funding-agency officers, lobbyists, regulators, journalists, academics, museum curators and others.

 Responsible Research and Innovation in Practice is a three-year project under the European Commission’s Horizon 2020 research program.
 It aims to understand the barriers and drivers to the successful implementation of responsible research and innovation; promote reflection on organizational structures and cultures of research-conducting and research-funding organizations; and identify and support best practices to facilitate the uptake of responsible research and innovation in organizations and programs.